GInxh/GInxh.github.io/_posts/2018-04-18-high-performance-priority-queues-and-ruby.md

 `GC.stat[:heap__sorted_length]` returns how many pages Ruby has allocated.
 Because Ruby initially allocates this memory, it does not reflect how many objects have been allocated into memory. `GC.stat[:heap_used]` returns how many pages are currently in use, versus simply allocated.
 This number can also contain live objects as well as free slots. `GC.stat[:heap_eden_page_length]` returns live objects. `GC.stat[:heap_tomb_page_length]` returns slots with no live objects that will be used when Eden runs out of space.

+###### test everything

+Given that most formal documentation on the fibonacci heap evades observation of realtime performance, and ruby garbage collection is rapidly evolving from one release to the next, it is probably best to confirm this a significant contributer to the disparity in performance.

 To see how many objects, and thus easily calculate how much memory has been allocated, we can run a test to see how many pages are needed as scale up the priority queue.